I Think I Married the Wrong Person; Please Help Me

 Truncated View of Sovereignty

+• Option #2: God only gives three clear ways to end a marriage: death, adultery, and abandonment.
+These sad circumstances do not mean that you should dissolve your union, even though in the case of adultery or desertion, it is a biblical option.
+(See Matthew 19 and 1 Corinthians 7.)
 Let your next decision be to trust God.
-Rest in him.
-He is perfectly working even when you are not correctly doing things.
-Whether you had the “right faith or no faith for your marriage” is not a biblical option for you to end your marriage.
+Rest in Him.
+He is perfectly working even when you are not correctly applying.
+Whether you had the right faith or no faith in your marriage, it is not a biblical option for you to end your marriage.
 He is calling you to trust Him now, even though you may not have done that as well as you could have when you married.

 Call to Action